 I teach courses on global history, environmental history, history of technology and economic history.
-I also teach graduate students at the master and doctoral levels, particularly those interested in Latin American and Caribbean history and the interactions and comparisons between Asia and the Americas.
+I also teach graduate students at the master and doctoral levels, particularly those interested in Latin American, Caribbean and Atlantic history.

 I have lectured and supervised undergraduate and graduate students for over a decade, both in Spanish and English.

 Year-long course for young lecturers at University Pompeu Fabra: certificate of excellence in teaching (FIDU, 2015, 170 hours).